 You’ll get the chance to tour the grounds and experience the oldest continuously occupied military site in North America, right on Lake Ontario.
 You’ll catch reenactors recreating the struggle that led to the birth of the U.S. and Canada, artisans at work, musket demonstrations, film presentations, and exhibits all throughout the fort.
 Just know, the fort is big enough to spend a good few hours exploring- and there’s plenty to keep the kids occupied!

 4050 North St, Blasdell, NY 14219 / More Info

 Seasonal from June to October

 Theatre of Youth (TOY) puts on professional kid-friendly, entertaining productions right in Allentown.
-TOY started in 1972 by two Daemen College theatre instructors and has lived on with some fun crowd-pleasers and award-winning set and costume.
+TOY started in 1972 by two Daemen College theatre instructors, and has lived on by providing entertainment to Buffalonians through some fun crowd-pleasers and award-winning set and costume.
 There’s always plenty of new shows going on, with all sorts of kid-centered stories!

 This post was originally published in 2019 and has been updated.